yanick/blog_entries/fun-with-web-services/README.md

 ---
-title: Building Web Service APIs
 url: fun-with-web-services
-format: markdown
-created: 3 July 2012
+created: 2012-07-03
 tags:
     - Perl
     - WWW::Ohloh::API
 ---

+# Building Web Service APIs

 A couple of years back, I created [WWW::Ohloh::API](cpan) because it seemed to be a fun thing to do.
 And, trust me, it was.
 But now, since I'm not using that